quillsmtp/quillsmtp/readme.txt

 If you want to contribute, go to our [Quill SMTP GitHub Repository](https://github.com/quillsmtp/quillsmtp) and see where you can help.

 == Changelog ==

-= 1.2.2 =
-Fix: Fix multiple issues related to saving the connection, logs and SMTP2GO

 = 1.2.1 =
 Fix: Fixing some bugs